-In April 2006 Grande Venues, Inc purchased the Paramount.
-Grande Venues had planned to restore it by adding a dance hall on the main floor and a one- or two-screen movie theater in the balcony.
-However, the restoration plans were never applied and it was purchased by the city of Youngstown.
-The theater is currently slated for demolition in 2012.
+In April 2006 Grande Venues, Inc. purchased the Paramount.
+They planned to reuse it by adding a dance hall on the main floor and a one- or two-screen movie theater in the balcony.
+However, the restoration plans were never applied and the building was purchased by the city of Youngstown in 2011.

 The Paramount Project, a group working to reuse the building in some capacity, wanted to save the facade for a small restaurant, and construct an amphitheater where the auditorium was located.
 However, two separate studies found that if the walls of the theater were removed, the facade would likely collapse.
 It would cost between 1.3 and 1.6 million dollars to shore the facade enough to survive the demolition.
 Due to the cost, the Paramount Project walked away from the building and in July 2013 it was demolished.
 The city turned the space into a parking lot.